14 April 2025

 Real-World Example: Netflix

 Netflix, the global streaming giant, is often cited as a poster child for successful microservices implementation.
 Facing rapid user growth and the complexities of delivering a seamless streaming experience across various devices, Netflix transitioned from a monolithic architecture to microservices.
-This shift allowed Netflix to manage thousands of services simultaneously, making its platform more resilient and scalable, and enhancing user experience by minimizing downtime during deployments.
+This shift allowed Netflix to manage thousands of services simultaneously, making its platform more resilient and scalable, and enhancing user experience by minimising downtime during deployments.

 Challenges and Considerations